-This study also contributes to the literature that studies how market factors affect municipal borrowing costs and thus the cost of providing many public goods at the state and local level.
-Municipal borrowing costs vary widely across the country with true interest costs ranging from 0.1% to over 8% in SDC Platinum (2016).
-Municipal borrowing costs are driven by factors including tax rates and exemptions (Poterba, 1989; Fortune, 1991; Ang, Bhansali and Xing, 2010; Cestau, Green and Schürhoff, 2013; Liu and Denison, 2014; Garrett et al., 2017), market segmentation and illiquidity (Schultz, 2012; Schwert, 2017; Cestau et al., 2019; Babina et al., 2021), market structure and type of issue (Cestau et al., 2021; Cestau, 2019; Ivanov and Zimmerman, 2019), environmental risk (Goldsmith-Pinkham et al., 2020), racial bias (Dougal et al., 2019), and many other local characteristics and decisions (Poterba and Rueben, 2001; Cornaggia, Hund and Nguyen, 2019; Gao, Lee and Murphy, 2020).
+This study also contributes to the literature that studies municipal borrowing costs and thus the cost of providing many public goods at a subnational level.
+Municipal borrowing costs vary widely across the US with true interest costs ranging from 0.1% to over 8% in this sample from SDC Platinum (2016) for 2008 to 2015.
+Municipal borrowing costs are driven by factors including tax rates and exemptions (Poterba, 1989; Fortune, 1991; Ang, Bhansali and Xing, 2010; Cestau, Green and Schürhoff, 2013; Liu and Denison, 2014; Garrett et al., 2023), market segmentation and illiquidity (Schultz, 2012; Schwert, 2017; Cestau et al., 2019; Babina et al., 2021), market structure faced by the issue (Cestau et al., 2021; Cestau, 2019; Ivanov and Zimmerman, 2019), environmental risk (Goldsmith-Pinkham et al., 2020), racial bias (Dougal et al., 2019), and many other local characteristics and decisions (Poterba and Rueben, 2001; Cornaggia, Hund and Nguyen, 2019; Gao, Lee and Murphy, 2020).
 The choice of financial intermediaries affects borrowing costs and these agents are often chosen through political connections (Simonsen and Hill, 1998; Butler, Fauver and Mortal, 2009) or by geographic proximity (Butler, 2008).
-Advisors have wide breadth to affect borrowing costs through directly changing the structure of municipal bonds, through their different abilities to find underwriters, and through their reputations for working with municipalities to create successful issues (Clarke, 1997; Liu, 2015; Moldogaziev and Luby, 2016; Bergstresser and Luby, 2018; Daniels et al., 2018).
-This study adds a novel finding to the public finance literature that conflicting financial incentives of advisors also negatively affect outcomes for municipal bonds by endogenously increasing asymmetric information.
+Advisors have wide breadth to affect borrowing costs by changing the structure of municipal bonds, by their differing abilities to find underwriters, and by their reputations for working with municipalities to create successful issues (Clarke, 1997; Liu, 2015; Moldogaziev and Luby, 2016; Bergstresser and Luby, 2018; Daniels et al., 2018).
+This study adds a novel finding to the public finance literature that conflicting financial incentives of advisors also negatively affect outcomes for municipal bonds by endogenously increasing asymmetric information and thus adverse selection, especially in lowparticipation corners of the market.

 This paper proceeds as follows.
 Section 2 describes the municipal bond issuance process, the involvement of the financial advisor, and the context surrounding the change in MSRB Rule G-23 while Section 3 discusses the data that are employed in the analysis.
-The empirical design is described in Section 4 along with several robustness checks, alternative identification strategies, and treatment effect heterogeneity.
+The empirical design and results are described in Section 4 along with several robustness checks, alternative identification strategies, and treatment effect heterogeneity.
 Channels behind the observed effect are described and measured in Section 5.
-The net costs of the regulation are described in Section 6 while Section 7 concludes.
+With several additional assumptions, the net costs of the regulation are described in Section 6.
+Section 7 concludes.